Lyman Estate Greenhouses (1804)

 Beautiful plants, expert advice (Waltham, Massachusetts)

 The Lyman Estate Greenhouses are among the oldest surviving greenhouses in the United States.
-The complex includes an 1804 grape house, 1820 camellia house, 1930 orchid house, and a 1840s sales greenhouse where you can buy plants to take home.
+The complex includes an 1804 grape house, 1820 camellia house, and 1840s sales greenhouse where you can buy plants to take home.
 Our expert horticultural staff offers advice and assistance with plant selection and culture.
 No matter the season, a visit to these picturesque greenhouses is a treat.

 The Lyman Estate Greenhouses specialize in orchids, exotic house plants, citrus fruits, camellias, and herbs.
 Five large specialty plant sales are held during the year.
 In our gift shop and sales greenhouse we offer not only plants, but also orchid-growing supplies, pottery, gardening books, fertilizers, notecards, and garden gifts.
 Tours of the Lyman Estate mansion are available on select Saturdays each month.